Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Which dimension of service management considers the workflows and controls needed to deliver services?
+### Which dimension of Service Management considers the workflows and controls needed to deliver services?

 - [ ] Organizations and People.
 - [ ] Information and Technology.